-The Best Reusable Straws of 2018
+The Best Reusable Straws of 2020

 EcoTribe Stainless Steel Metal Drinking Straws, Set of 4

 These metal straws are great because they give your water or iced coffee a refreshing chill while sipping.
 But drinking a smoothie with them is not ideal.
-In addition to the straw getting way too cold, it left a metallic taste in mouth, which then ruined the flavor of my smoothie.
+In addition to the straw getting way too cold, it left a metallic taste in my mouth, which then ruined the flavor of my smoothie.
 At least the fuzzy cleaning brush didn't leave any fuzzballs behind.

-They're also the only straws on this list that come in a “portable” carrying case, which is a nice thought.
-However, the case is quite large and about three times the thickness of the actual straw, so it doesn't fit well in a small purse.
+The case it comes with is quite large and about three times the thickness of the actual straw, so it doesn't fit well in a small purse.
 While the case doesn’t increase the portability, it’s definitely more sanitary than tossing a straw in your bag.

-The Greens Steel set comes with two wide straws and two curved straws, which provides a nice variety for your drinking needs.
+The Greens Steel set comes with two wide straws and two curved straws, which provide a nice variety for your drinking needs.
 They're easy to sip with and easy to clean.
-There's nothing inherently bad about these straws, but similar to the other two stainless steel straws, they get too cold when drinking a smoothie.
+There's nothing inherently bad about these straws, but similar to the other stainless steel straws, they get too cold when drinking a smoothie.

 Kitchen Up Silicone Straws & Stainless Steel Straws Bundle, Set of 8

 With six silicone straws, two metal straws, and three cleaning brushes, the Kitchen Up set has the most straws in the bundle.
-However, the plastic packaging goes against the purpose of using a reusable straw in the first place.
+However, the plastic packaging counteracts the environmental reasons behind making this kind of purchase in the first place.
 They're also pretty thin, so they're not great for smoothies but other liquids are fine.
 The bottom of each straw is also slanted, making it easy to catch every last drop of liquid.

+The thing that's unusual about these straws is that they're designed to protect your teeth from coffee and wine stains.
+Despite this innovative idea, these straws are hard to use because of their thin, oval design.
+They are also almost impossible to drink a smoothie with.
+The small size makes it more difficult to scrub with the cleaning brush.
+Although they may not be good for everyday use, they will work best for the specific use of drinking hot coffee to protect sensitive teeth.

 California Straws Rainbow Colored Replacement Acrylic Straw, Set of 8

 There's nothing too special about this set of straws and the plastic material is really bendable and can break easily.
-Each individual straw is also packaged in a great deal of plastic, which seems excessive and counteractive to the reusable straw mission.
-At 10.5 inches tall, they're uncomfortably large to drink out of an iced coffee or water cup, but they'd make a good, cheap replacement for the straws used in Tumblrs.
+Each individual straw is also packaged in a great deal of plastic, which seems excessive and counteractive to trying to preserve the environment.
+At 10.5 inches tall, they're uncomfortably large to drink out of an iced coffee or water cup, but they'd make a good, cheap replacement for the straws used in tumblers.

 Unless you like the taste of wood, I wouldn't recommend these bamboo straws.
 Although they’re made of the most sustainable material of the bunch, I couldn't stand the taste of them.
 In addition to the bad taste, coffee will for sure stain the wood.
 They also get weaker after sitting in water for a while, so you'd have to replace them after some time, which may lower the sustainability of the straw.
 Without the taste in mind, these straws are easy enough to use—just not one I'd want to use for a while.